 Faro was a strange place to busk in – very quiet and mainly populated by British pensioners.
 So much so that, on an evening stroll, I happened across a showing of a Ken Loach film about the NHS in the main square.
 Which was very good and everything, but still… a tad odd.
 There weren’t many people around in the day, presumably because most British people turn redder than a beetroot if exposed to the Portuguese sun for more than ten minutes, so they go into some sort of reverse hibernation.

-I’ve only tried Bratislava, but that was pretty good, particularly when you take into account the low cost of living.
-Plus, I stayed in a lovely hostel called Wild Elephants and I found a pub showing Brighton v Watford, the result of which virtually sealed promotion to the Premier League for the ‘Orns.
+I’ve only tried Bratislava Kosice, but they were both pretty good.
+In Bratislava, I stayed in a lovely hostel called Wild Elephants and I found a pub showing Brighton v Watford, the result of which virtually sealed promotion to the Premier League for the ‘Orns.
 So Bratislava will always hold a place in my heart.
 I had an interesting conversation with a police officer where we worked out the best common language between us was German (which is rare, bearing in mind that I speak virtually no German), during which I think he was telling me I needed a license, but I’m not entirely sure.
 I was packing up at that point anyway, so who knows?

 I enjoyed busking in Ljubljana – decent money and friendly locals.
 If you head here, do take a trip to Lake Bled, which is a really beautiful place.
 Probably not worth busking there, but by the time you get to ‘S’ in the alphabet, you’ve done a lot of busking by now and deserve a break.
 Crack open a beer and enjoy the view.